ruvnet/pygentic/README.md

 ### Assistants
 - `POST /v1/assistants`: Create a new assistant.
 - `GET /v1/assistants/{assistant_id}`: Retrieve an assistant by ID.
+  - Note: The FastAPI UI now includes example JSON with test values for easier endpoint testing.

 ### Threads
 - `POST /v1/threads`: Create a new thread.